Asfandyar1213/Teaching-agent/README.md

 - Curriculum-based difficulty scaling
 - Realistic learning scenarios

+## 🔧 Development

+### Code Style
+- Follow PEP 8 guidelines
+- Use type hints
+- Document all functions and classes
+- Write unit tests for new features

+### Testing
+- Unit tests for all components
+- Integration tests for agent interactions
+- Performance benchmarks
+- Continuous integration setup

 ## 🤝 Contributing

 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+### How to Contribute
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 📝 License